Wonderful integrates with:

 Currency conversion:

-Payment APIs often have built-in currency conversion tools that let businesses accept payments in more than one currency while still ensuring accurate and real-time exchange rates.
+Payment APIs often include built-in currency conversion tools, allowing businesses to accept payments in multiple currencies while ensuring accurate and real-time exchange rates.
 This facilitates the process of international transactions for both merchants and consumers.

 Local payment methods:

-Top payment APIs can easily integrate with regional payment options, such as UPI in India or iDEAL in the Netherlands.
+The best APIs for payments can easily integrate with regional payment options, such as UPI in India or iDEAL in the Netherlands.
 This increases consumer trust and convenience.

 Regulatory compliance: